lsst-dm/dmtn-010/index.rst

 ------------------------------------------

  * The ability to model all pixel distortion effects that are frozen through one exposure (not Brighter-Fatter).
 These are likely our "exotic" ones--e.g. tree rings, edge rolloff--that are not yet included in any currently existing distortion modeling system.
- * Mappings between on-camera coordinate systems (i.e. the future versions of cameraGeom and XYTransform) must be entirely interoperable with image->sky (i.e. the future afw:Wcs) transformations.
+ * Mappings between on-camera coordinate systems (i.e. the future versions of `afw.cameraGeom`_ and `afw.geom.XYTransform`_) must be entirely interoperable with image->sky (i.e. the future afw.imageWcs) transformations.

    * A method for easily creating simple WCS from e.g. existing files or a handful of on-sky values.
    * A method to easily produce an initial guess WCS by combining the post-ISR CCD geometry and telescope pointing, to feed into our astrometric solver.